michalkmet/xp-orange-persistent-bugger/NOTES.md

 Pomodoro 2:

 Story1: small nums
-- 🚧 IN PROGRESS As a user, I want to see the number persistence for small numbers
+As a user, I want to see the number persistence for small numbers
 - ✅ DONE UAT1.1: When I pass 4, then I should see 0
 - ✅ DONE UAT1.2: When I pass 9, then I should see 0
 - ✅ DONE UAT1.3: When I pass 10, then I should see 1